ARM-software/arm-trusted-firmware/docs/user-guide.rst

    details.

 -  ``ENABLE_AMU``: Boolean option to enable Activity Monitor Unit extensions.
-   Currently this option only applies for platforms that include a v8.2 processor with AMU implemented.
+   This is an optional architectural feature available on v8.4 onwards.
+Some v8.2 implementations also implement an AMU and this option can be used to enable this feature on those systems as well.
 Default is 0.

 -  ``ENABLE_ASSERTIONS``: This option controls whether or not calls to ``assert()`` are compiled out.
 For debug builds, this option defaults to 1, and calls to